ABOUT WILL ROLLINS

 Will’s grandparents met while serving together during World War II, moved to Southern California, and started a small business that still operates today, manufacturing parts for U.S. fighter jets and commercial aircraft.

 Growing up, Will saw the effects of government-sponsored discrimination on all Americans, our economy, and our national security.
-At a time when being gay was literally a crime in some states, Will wanted to enlist in the military following 9/11, but couldn’t because of “Don’t Ask, Don’t Tell.”
+At a time when being gay was literally a crime in some states, Will considered enlisting in the military after 9/11, but did not want to be outed or discharged under “Don’t Ask, Don’t Tell.”

-This experience motivated Will to improve the lives of others who face discrimination.
+Instead, Will found a path to counterterrorism in law enforcement.
 Will’s mother and father, a public defender and journalist, respectively, stressed the importance of justice and free speech at a young age.
 His parents taught him that although the system may not be perfect, every generation has a responsibility to improve it.
 With this lesson in mind, Will is running for Congress to serve the 41st district of California and bring justice and accountability back to Washington.